ship-nix/docs/src/servers/staging-servers.md

 }
 ```

-## Create the staging server from ship-nix
+## Create the staging server from {{site.name}}

 When creating a new server, select the "Migrate" option.

-After the server is provisioned, select the server preset that aligns with your running server and choose the `Import a project already compatible with ship-nix`.
+After the server is provisioned, select the server preset that aligns with your running server and choose the `Import a project already compatible with {{site.name}}`.

 Follow the instructions to add your repo.